-After each Student is enrolled in IDEA Greater Cincinnati, Inc., the School will promptly request all Student records from the
+After each Student is enrolled in IDEA Greater Cincinnati, Inc., the School will promptly request all Student records from the Student's previous school.

 Compulsory and Early Kindergarten Admission

 The School shall admit or evaluate children seeking admission to kindergarten if the child is five years of age prior to September 30 of the year of admittance.